 A default set on assignment Filter

-In one of my posts I have explain how you can create an apply assignment filters.
-Is a very powerful feature to refine the assignment of group.
-For example, you can assign a config profile to all devices and apply a filter to apply the config profile only on Windows 11 devices within the group.
+In one of my posts I have explained how you can create and apply assignment filters.
+It is a very powerful feature to refine the assignment of a group.
+For example, you can assign a config profile to all devices and apply a filter to deploy the config profile only on Windows 11 devices within the group.
 To make it easier for you to start with filters I wrote a script which creates a default set of filters.

 How to deploy a default set on filter